diogomgsimoes/DRL-Network-Path-Selection-For-Multimedia-Traffic-in-SDNs/README.md

  - Interval of 5 seconds between requests;
  - 32 concurrent requests.

-To train the different agents in each setup (the four possible setups are detailed in the thesis) and create a model to use in the model evaluation script, the respetive file must be ran using:
+To train the different agents in each network use setup (the four possible setups are detailed in the thesis) and create a model to use in the model evaluation script, the respetive file must be ran using (alternatively you can train it on your main OS for a faster process):

 ```
 sudo python3.8 -E <agent_filename>.py
 ```

 On both the training (drl version) and testing phases (both versions), the number of requests and their edge nodes have a great influence in the results obtained.
 In this work, an algorithm to select hosts that cause network congestion faster was used and is available by running:

 ```
 sudo python3.8 -E max_centrality_host_pairs.py
 ```